Lingual braces aren’t as well-known as traditional braces, and it’s not a big surprise why: they’re pretty hard to spot.

 Home clear aligners are pretty new to the orthodontic scene, but they have established themselves as a popular alternative to lingual braces.
 They’re just as discreet as lingual braces, but there are plenty of other advantages, too:

 - Shorter treatment timeline: Most at-home clear aligners take 6 months to reach final results, which makes them almost twice as fast as lingual braces.
-Granted, home aligners only treat minor cases (which naturally take less time), but the fastest company, Byte, takes just three months.
+Granted, home aligners only treat minor cases (which naturally take less time), but the company boasting the shortest treatment lengths, Byte, takes just 4 months.

 - More affordable: Each aligner company has its own price point, but the average price hovers around $1,895.
 That’s several thousand dollars cheaper than braces.
 And for reference, the cheapest home aligner option costs just $1,145.